 The two of us spent our days and nights drinking massive amounts of alcohol that now makes my stomach do a flip to even think of.
 The combination of our personalities was an addict’s disaster.
 When I thought about having a baby, I didn’t understand the reality of it, as my mother persistently pointed out to me.
 I didn’t understand the “full time” aspect of the new role.

 Though I had no close friends with children, I knew of parents that seemed to still go out, party, and have a great time.
 I didn’t realize then, that for us, everything had to change, and it has taken me this long to truly realize it.

 From the time I had been old enough to be interested in drinking, I had never thought about living without it.
 At 14, I looked forward to weekends spent tromping around alleys with my girlfriends, swigging pints of vodka.
 In college, it was daily happy hours that often turned into sleepless nights and sitting on our porch, day drinking.
-The list of addicts in my family goes back a long way, and my life had revolved around drinking for 10 years straight.
-I don’t think I really knew who I was when you got rid of all that.
+The list of addicts in my family goes back a long way, and by the time I got pregnant, my life had revolved around drinking for 10 years straight.
+I don’t think I really knew who I was when I had to get rid of all that.
 I’m not sure I do now, but I’m learning.